ElektraInitiative/libelektra/src/bindings/jna/README.md

 # JNA

-A full java binding using JNA.
+A Java binding using JNA.
 This binding requires Elektra to be installed on the system to work.

 ## Usage

-To use the bindings in a java project, we have to include the jar file libelektra-_version_.jar in the project.
+To use the bindings in a Java project, we have to include the jar file libelektra-_version_.jar in the project.
 The version number is the same one as used for Elektra.
-This jar is created upon build, if you enable the jna bindings.
+This jar is created upon build, if you enable the jna bindings, e.g. with `cmake -DBINDINGS=jna`, see also [COMPILE](/doc/COMPILE.md#bindings).
-You can also use maven to take care about the dependencies.
+Internally, `mvn` will be used to actually compile the plugin.

-Please note that the jni plugin is a different thing than the jna bindings.
-We can use the jni plugin to develop plugins for Elektra itself, whereas the jna bindings allow to use Elektra to access configuration in java projects.
+Please note that the [jni plugin](/src/plugins/jni) is a different thing.
+We use the jni plugin to develop plugins for Elektra itself, whereas the jna bindings allow to use Elektra to access configuration in Java projects.
 The jni plugin is _not_ required for the jna bindings to work.
+But, to develop jni plugins, jna can be used.
+[Here](libelektra4j/plugin) are example plugins, which need jni at runtime.

 ### Command line